jcuenod/bibletech/_posts/2017-08-19-matching-hebrew-unicode-regex.md

 ## Quick Reminder about Regex Functions

 Hopefully that will get you going.
-Just a reminder to check the difference between `search`, `test` and `match`: (note the object these functions exist on and their return type)
+Just a reminder to check the difference between `search`, `test` and `match` (note the object these functions exist on and their return type):

 ### Test